Adyen/adyen-wechatpay-ios/README.md

 # AdyenWeChatPayInternal
 [WeChat SDK](https://developers.weixin.qq.com/doc/oplatform/en/Downloads/iOS_Resource.html) is a static .a library, so this repo exposes a wrapper xcframework around the static library for more convenient importing of WeChat SDK specially for Swift Package Manager.

-## Contributing
-We strongly encourage you to contribute to our repository.
-Find out more in our [contribution guidelines](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md)

 ## Requirements
 Explain the requirements for using the repo (e.g. which minimum iOS version is needed to run the SDK).